nickgillian/grt/README.md

 # Gesture Recognition Toolkit (GRT)

-The Gesture Recognition Toolkit (GRT) is a cross-platform, open-source, C++ machine learning library that has been specifically designed for real-time gesture recognition.
+The Gesture Recognition Toolkit (GRT) is a cross-platform, open-source, C++ machine learning library designed for real-time gesture recognition.

 ##Building the GRT

-You can find a makefile in the GRTBuild folder that will compile the GRT as a static library (on Linux and OSX systems) and also compile all the example projects.
-See the README file in the GRTBuild folder for more info.
+You can find a makefile in the build folder that will compile the GRT as a static library (on Linux and OSX systems) and also compile all the example projects.
+See the README file in the build folder for more info.

 If you want to directly include the source code in your own C++ projects, then you can do this without using the makefile.
 See
 Installing and using the GRT in your C++ projects section for more information on this.